bgrabow/clojure-meetup/2019-12-05-advent-of-code/setup-instructions.md

 * Smart Mode: checked

-## Atom Settings
+### Atom Core Settings

-These are main Atom Settings related to Clojure that are different than the default.
+These are main Atom settings related to Clojure that are different than the default.

 * Auto Indent On Paste: unchecked
 * Scroll Past End: checked
   * Due to [this autocomplete issue](https://github.com/atom/autocomplete-plus/issues/680) there is a lot of flashing from the autocomplete window that pops up.
 Scrolling down farther usually resolves the issue.

-## `config.cson`
+### `config.cson`

-Open your `config.cson` file (enter `Application: Open Your Config` in Atom command palette) and add the following under the `".clojure.source":` heading:
+Open your `config.cson` file (`Application: Open Your Config` in Atom command palette) and add the following under the `".clojure.source":` heading (credit [@lucasdf](https://gist.github.com/jasongilman/d1f70507bed021b48625/cde5626b1df66fc62c315c38b52f827b46777d61#gistcomment-2586616)):

 ```cson
   "bracket-matcher":